 Messrs.
-Romeo L. Bernardo, Carlos C. Ejercito, and Eric O. Recto are the nominees for Independent Directors of AboitizPower for 2018-2019.
-Mr. Recto is being nominated for the first time.
+Romeo L. Bernardo, Carlos C. Ejercito, and Eric Ramon O. Recto are the nominees for Independent Directors of AboitizPower.
 They are neither officers nor employees of AboitizPower or any of its Affiliates, and do not have any relationship with AboitizPower which would interfere with the exercise of independent judgment in carrying out the responsibilities of an Independent Director.
 Attached as Annexes "B-1," "B-2", and "B-3" are the Certifications of Qualification as Independent Director of Messrs.
 Bernardo, Ejercito, and Recto, respectively.